SYS-Labs/rollux-tutorial/cross-dom-bridge-erc20/README.md

 ## Run the sample code

 The sample code is in `index.js`, execute it.
 After you execute it, wait.
-It is not unusual for each operation to take minutes on Goerli.
+It is not unusual for each operation to take minutes on Syscoin Tanenbaum.
 On the production network the withdrawals take around a week each, because of the [challenge period](https://community.optimism.io/docs/developers/bridge/messaging/#understanding-the-challenge-period).

 ### Expected output